 - Helpful links

 You may be wondering why we have put together an entire guide on the Scottish personal injury claims process.
-The answer is simple: there are some distinct differences between the way English and Scottish personal injury claims are handled.
-This is why it is so important to choose a personal injury law firm that has experience in putting together compensation cases for Scottish victims.
-This is something we have been doing for many, many years of experience with handling personal injury claims in Scotland.
+The answer is simple: there are some distinct differences between English and Scottish personal injury claims.
+This is why choosing a personal injury law firm with experience in putting together compensation cases for Scottish victims is important.
+We have many, many years of experience with handling personal injury claims in Scotland.

 So, what are the main differences between Scottish and English personal injury claims?

-Scottish solicitors can take more of your money – When choosing a personal injury solicitor in Scotland, you need to pay careful attention to your Conditional Fee Agreement (CFA) to determine what percentage the solicitor will take.
-In Scotland, solicitors are able to take more of your money, which is why you need to know exactly what your contract stipulates.
+Scottish solicitors can take more of your money.
+When choosing a personal injury solicitor in Scotland, you need to pay careful attention to your Conditional Fee Agreement (CFA) to determine what percentage the solicitor will take.
+In Scotland, solicitors can take more of your money, which is why you need to know exactly what your contract stipulates.
 When you choose our service, you can be sure that our fees are exceptionally fair.

 There is less chance of a personal injury claim going to court– This is something you will be pleased to hear.
 The vast majority of compensation claims in Scotland are settled outside of the courtroom in Scotland.
 If your claim does end up in court, you will most likely be heard in the Sheriff Court, although there are some rare instances whereby cases are taken to the Court of Session.

-We hope you now the differences between personal injury claims in Scotland and those in England & Wales.
+We hope you know the differences between personal injury claims in Scotland and those in England & Wales.

 If you have been involved in a personal injury accident in Scotland, you should make an effort to gather the necessary evidence.
 You should head to the section below on the types of evidence that you may need to gather.
 Aside from this, it is important to stay calm and avoid saying too much.
 The last thing you want to do is jeopardise your chances of securing compensation because you have let your mouth run away with you in the heat of the moment.

 Making a personal injury claim Scotland based is really easy when you use our service.
-The only thing you need to do is give us a call, and we will handle everything for you.
+The only thing you need to do is call us, and we will handle everything for you.
 We will answer your questions, and we will provide a free consultancy session.
-This involves us asking you a number of different questions so that we can gain a full understanding of your case.
-This ensures that we are able to advise you in the best possible manner.
+This involves us asking you several different questions to gain a full understanding of your case.
+This ensures that we can advise you in the best possible manner.
 We don’t simply give you a personal injury claim form and leave you to it.

-If that was not enough, all of our law professionals work on a No Win No Fee basis.
+If that were not enough, all law professionals would work on a No Win No Fee basis.
 This means you do not need a lump sum of money to begin your claim, and you are financially protected should you not get a compensation payout.
 We can also help you to arrange a local medical if required too.

 What damages could be included in personal injury claims in Scotland?
-When making a personal injury claim, you can claim for a number of different things, including:
+When making a personal injury claim, you can claim for several different things, including:

 - Loss of earnings